Julie Spira: Broadcasting and technology

 While attending Ithaca College, Spira, then known as Julie Evans, became the first female on-air personality and voice-over talent at WAAL-FM in Binghamton, NY.
-Spira's digital career began when she worked for RKO Radio Networks as manager, Affiliate Relations in New York City.
-She relocated to Los Angeles, where she opened the west coast Affiliate office for RKO and was promoted to Director, Affiliate Relations.
-Her technology career grew further as she oversaw high speed Internet via satellite to over 100 countries while serving as Executive Vice President of Sales for Interpacket Networks.
+Spira's digital career began when she worked for RKO Radio Networks as manager of affiliate relations in New York City.
+She relocated to Los Angeles, where she opened the west coast affiliate office for RKO and was promoted to director of affiliate relations.
+Her technology career grew further as she oversaw high speed Internet via satellite to over 100 countries while serving as executive vice president of sales for Interpacket Networks.

 Online dating

 While a technology executive and early adopter of the Internet, Spira became a charter member of Love@AOL in 1994, which was acquired by Match.com.
-Passionate about the intersection of love and technology, she began coaching singles on the Internet at this time and started writing online dating profiles for single men and women.
+She began coaching singles on the Internet at this time and started writing online dating profiles for single men and women.

 Spira is often interviewed by the media in her role as an online dating expert.
 She has appeared on ABC Television's Good Morning America to discuss Tinder's background check feature.
 Spira was recently interviewed on NBC's Today Show as part of a story about survey results that recognized older women are dating younger men.
 She is often quoted by major media outlets including The Wall Street Journal, USA Today, Mashable, The New York Post, and The New York Times to discuss online dating safety, mobile dating, and other relationship topics.
 Her dating advice has appeared on numerous online dating sites.
 Spira has been a guest on NPR's All Things Considered as a mobile dating expert, speaking about the history of computer dating from the 1950s to the present day of mobile dating apps.
 Spira's Mobile Dating Bootcamp was featured in the Washington Post, where she discussed the rapid growth of mobile dating and social networking applications and she has been called on by the New York Times and other media outlets as a Tinder Dating Expert.

-In 2015, Julie Spira appeared as the online dating coach in the Vice Media documentary, "The Mobile Love Industry."
+In 2015, Spira appeared as the online dating coach in the Vice Media documentary, "The Mobile Love Industry".

-The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online is a tell all memoir of Spira's 250 online dates.
+The Perils of Cyber-Dating: Confessions of a Hopeful Romantic Looking for Love Online is a tell-all memoir of Spira's 250 online dates.
 The book was published in February 2009 by Morgan James Publishing and includes Internet dating advice for singles.
-The Santa Monica Daily Press called it “a must for this generation of singles, both male and female, who are into cyber-dating" and dating site JDate listed Spira's book as one of "5 Must Reads for Women."
-Spira's second book will be titled The Rules of Netiquette: How to Mind your Manners on the Web.
+The Santa Monica Daily Press called it “a must for this generation of singles, both male and female, who are into cyber-dating", and dating site JDate listed Spira's book as one of "5 Must Reads for Women".